March marks the onset of the wet season in

 Heat index

 Always consider that heat index estimations are for light winds and places in the shade.
-If exposed to direct sunlight, the heat index could climb by up to 15 Fahrenheit (8 Celsius) degrees.
+The direct sun can potentially cause the heat index to increase by 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-The average relative humidity in March in Ranong is 71%.
+The average relative humidity in March is 71%.

 Rainfall